[Weglot_switcher]

 “DAUGHTERS OF RAIN” IS ALSO A STORY…

 Daughters of Rain is a visionary company born out of the escalating water crisis predicted for 2085.
-The company is committed to environmental stewardship and advocates a sustainable relationship between humanity and water, focusing on rainwater harvesting.
-The "Daughters of Rain" aesthetic is inspired by lay sisters and their dedication, heroism and solidarity during crises.
-These sisters exemplify the mission of a world order, uniting women across the centuries in a common creative purpose.
-Like converse sisters, the Daughters of Rain serve their communities by collecting, managing and distributing rainwater.
-I made my pieces from Barbour waxed cotton.
-My work is first and foremost a speculative and conceptual fashion project, creating imaginative yet thought-provoking accessories.
-It's important to note that I'm not proposing a solution.
-Rather, my work aims to raise awareness of this issue, provoking thought and dialogue.
+This company is committed to environmental stewardship and advocates for a sustainable relationship between humanity and water, focusing on rainwater harvesting.
+The aesthetic of Daughters of Rain is inspired by lay sisters and their dedication, heroism, and solidarity during times of crisis.
+These sisters exemplify the mission of a global order, uniting women across the centuries in a shared creative purpose.
+Like conversi sisters, the Daughters of Rain serve their communities by collecting, managing, and distributing rainwater.
+I crafted my pieces from waxed cotton sourced from Barbour.
+My work is primarily a speculative and conceptual fashion project, creating imaginative yet thought-provoking accessories.
+It is important to clarify that I do not offer a solution.
+My work aims more to raise awareness of this problem, by encouraging reflection and dialogue.

 @MIJODA.DAJOMI